PandaHugMonster/php-simputils/docs/features/files.md

 ```

 Keep in mind that the data is retrieved through the Files infrastructure.
-This is why you could alternatively could use directly through "File" objects.
+This is why you alternatively could use directly through "File" objects.

 ```php
 use spaf\simputils\FS;